 • Other related injuries (though in instances of gross negligence, such as in a drunk driving accident, PIP benefits may not be applicable)

 In the event of an auto accident, PIP coverage is designed to cover expenses related to medical costs and other losses stemming from injury as quickly as possible.
 The purpose of PIP benefits is to reduce the number of lawsuits that originate from auto accident cases, though in instances in which the damages exceed the compensation allowed by the PIP policy limits, the injured parties may be eligible to file a claim in civil court.
 If you have filed a PIP claim which was denied by your provider or you are seeking assistance in filing a claim, our auto accident lawyers can help.
 Located in Honolulu, Hawaii, we are committed to protecting victims’ rights.

 WHAT COMPENSATION CAN I RECEIVE?

-- Funeral Expenses and Wrongful Death – If someone you love has been killed in an auto accident, PIP benefits may provide the family of the deceased with compensation for funerary costs and costs relating to a loss of income and loss of companionship.
-Depending on the circumstances of the case, our car accident lawyers, serving Honolulu and all of Hawaii, may be able to assist you in filing a wrongful death claim against the negligent party.
+• Funeral expenses and wrongful death – If someone you love has been killed in an auto accident, PIP benefits may provide the family of the deceased with compensation for funerary costs and costs relating to a loss of income and loss of companionship.
+Depending on the circumstances of the case, our Honolulu car accident lawyers may be able to assist you in filing a wrongful death claim against the negligent party.